 NIJ's Role in Human Trafficking Research

-Human trafficking is a largely hidden crime that has only recently gained the attention of law enforcement, human rights advocates, and policymakers.
-Research in the field continues to evolve and has focused almost exclusively on the victims.
-Reliable data are needed, especially about the characteristics of victims and perpetrators, the mechanism of operations, and assessments of trends.
+Human trafficking is a largely hidden crime that has gained the attention of law enforcement, human rights advocates, and policymakers.
+Research in the field continues to evolve and has focused almost exclusively on the victims; however rigorous evaluations are needed to advance the evidence surrounding effective service provision for victims of human trafficking.
+Reliable data are needed, especially about the characteristics of victims and those who traffic humans, the mechanism of operations, and assessments of trends.
 In addition, law enforcement officials must overcome substantial legal, cultural, and organizational barriers to investigating and prosecuting trafficking cases.
 These barriers, and strategies to overcome them, are still being identified.
+Multidisciplinary Enhanced Collaborative Model task forces to combat human trafficking are becoming increasingly prevalent, and NIJ continues to focus on rigorous evaluations of these task forces.